 At first, Rocío was skeptical about Focusing.
 She questioned how it was possible that listening to the body could bring relief and well-being.
-Now she knows that if something bothers her, she can give it space for felt-sensing.
-She says,
+Now she knows that if something bothers her, she can give it space for felt-sensing:

 “Throughout my life I have been very rational.
 I tend to look for solutions.
 Now I realize that everything changes within me when I pause and give myself the space to feel.
 Now I take the time to do that.
 It’s something I would not have done before.”

 Marilin also tells me that now she is more open to listening to herself and others with a respectful attitude.
 She can also recognize what she feels without blaming herself or others.